Welcome to the Four Border Abbeys U3A

 Do you feel the need to stretch your mind or your body?
 To make new friends?

 We are a group of retired/semi-retired people (established in 2003) who meet together to share learning and experience through creative and leisure activities.
 We cover the areas of Coldstream, Jedburgh, Kelso, Melrose, Hawick and surrounding areas and are run by a Committee elected annually from members.

-Our general monthly meeting is held in Kelso and over 30 interest groups meet regularly in various locations.
+Our monthly meeting is held in Kelso and we have numerous interest groups which normally meet regularly in various locations.

-We meet on the 2nd Monday of each month (except July and August) in Kelso Rugby Club, Poynder Park, Kelso.
-Meetings start at 2p.m. and include guest speakers on topics ranging from cultural matters to health, local history and topical interest.
-There is also a chance to socialise with other members, a book swap, information about groups, refreshments and a raffle.
+In normal circumstances, we meet on the 2nd Monday of each month (except July and August).
+Meetings start at 2 p.m.sharp and include guest speakers on topics ranging from cultural matters to health, local history and topical interest.
+There is also a chance to socialise with other members, information about groups, refreshments and a raffle.
 The meetings are free of charge for members.

 These are small groups led by members.
-There are no entry qualifications or exams, no professors of students, just a sharing experience between members who want to learn.
+There are no entry qualifications or exams, no professors or students, just a sharing experience between members who want to learn.

-Do look at our extensive list of groups - from Birdwatching and Bridge to Latin and Dancing. and if there is no group,that meets your specific needs, talk to our committee about setting one up and finding other interested people.
+Do look at our extensive list of groups - from Birdwatching and Bridge to Latin and Dancing.
+If there is no group which meets your specific needs, talk to our committee about setting one up and finding other interested people.

 Click on the heading for more information about Interest Groups